+Recovery is key to minimize injury and maximize performance.
+One of the best supplements for reducing minor aches and pains post-workout is Turmeric.
 Turmeric has been used as an Ayurvedic medicine for over 4,000 years, making it one of the oldest known herbal remedies for holistic medicine in human history.
-Recent studies have indicated that Turmeric, specifically it’s active component curcumin has a powerful anti-inflammatory effect, and can help reduce post-workout inflammation and promote joint health and joint mobility.
+Recent studies have shown that Turmeric, specifically it’s active component curcumin has a powerful anti-inflammatory effect and can help reduce post-workout inflammation and promote joint health and joint mobility.

 In this article, you will learn

 - Turmeric Vs. Ibuprofen

 - How Much Turmeric You Should Take?

 - Should You Take Turmeric For Recovery?

 What Is Turmeric?

 Turmeric is a rhizomatous herbaceous perennial plant (Curcuma longa).
 Sometimes referred to as Indian Saffron or the golden spice, Turmeric is part of the Ginger family and is a tall plant that grows in Southeast Asia and cultivated in India.
 The turmeric that you find in supplements is directly derived from the plants roots.
 Through several studies, Turmeric been proven to provide countless health benefits from improving joint health and mobility, reducing exercise-induced inflammation and muscle soreness, thus enhancing recovery and performance.
 But, that’s not all.

 Turmeric’s Unique Molecular Makeup